 Subsection (c).
 This subsection is derived from Commonwealth v.
 Martin, 447 Mass.
 274, 279, 850 N.E.2d 555, 560 (2006).
 See also Commonwealth v.
 Amaral, 81 Mass.
 App.
 Ct.
 143, 148–149, 960 N.E.2d 902, 906–908 (2012).
 Good cause may be based on (1) the nature of the crime and concerns for public safety, (2) the need for efficient investigation in the aftermath of a crime, and (3) the usefulness of prompt confirmation of the accuracy of information.
 Commonwealth v.
 Martinez, 67 Mass.
 App.
 Ct.
 788, 792, 857 N.E.2d 1096, 1100 (2006).
 The availability of an alternative identification procedure does not necessarily make an identification unduly suggestive.
 Id. at 793, 857 N.E.2d at 1100–1101.
 A delay in time between the crime and the showup is one factor in determining whether the identification is inherently or unnecessarily suggestive, but such a delay does not make it per se inadmissible.
 Commonwealth v.
 Levasseur, 32 Mass.
 App.
 Ct.
 629, 636, 592 N.E.2d 1350, 1355 (1990).
 The defendant may argue to the jury that as an alternative to a one-on-one showup, it would have been fairer to ask the witness to pick the defendant out of a group of similar individuals.
 Commonwealth v.
 Gonzalez, 28 Mass.
 App.
 Ct.
 906, 908, 545 N.E.2d 1189, 1191 (1989).

 Subsection (d).
 This subsection is derived from Commonwealth v.
 Johnson, 420 Mass.
 458, 463, 650 N.E.2d 1257, 1260 (1995).
 The prosecution may introduce only an identification that is not the product of the suggestive identification.
 Such an identification must have an independent source, as demonstrated by clear and convincing evidence.
 Id.
-An in-court identification will be suppressed where either the physical presence of the witness in court or the witness’s basis of knowledge for the identification was procured in violation of the Fourth Amendment.
+An in-court identification will be suppressed where either the physical presence of the witness in court or the witness’s basis of knowledge for the identification was procured in violation of the Fourth Amendment to the United States Constitution.
 Commonwealth v.
 Greenwood, 78 Mass.
 App.
 Ct.
 611, 621, 941 N.E.2d 667, 678 (2011).
 An in-court identification will be suppressed even in the absence of constitutional concerns or police action if admitting the identification would violate common-law principles of fairness.
 Commonwealth v.
 Jones, 423 Mass.
 99, 108–109, 666 N.E.2d 994, 999–1000 (1996).

 Subsection (e).
 This subsection is derived from Commonwealth v.
 Cong Duc Le, 444 Mass.
 431, 441–442, 828 N.E.2d 501, 509–510 (2005).
 Identification testimony must be accompanied by an accusation relevant to the issue before the court or some form of exclusionary statement.